-The logic side of RoboClaw can be powered from a secondary battery wired to LB IN.
+The logic side of RoboClaw can, optionally, be powered from a secondary battery wired to LB IN.
 The positive (+) terminal is located at the board edge and ground (-) is the inside pin closest to the heatsink.
-Remove the LB-MB jumper if a secondary battery for logic will be used.
+On older RoboClaws that have it, remove the LB-MB jumper if a secondary battery for logic will be used.